-The oyster boats of Prestige Oysters are integral to the new Pier 6 Seafood & Oyster House, which is expected to open in the fall.
+The oyster boats of Prestige Oysters are integral to the new Pier 6 Seafood & Oyster House, which is packing in fans in the Gulf Coast berg of San Leon, Texas.
 (Photo courtesy of Prestige Oysters)

 Executive chef Joe Cervantez and oyster mogul Raz Halili have joined forces in a new seafood restaurant in San Leon, Texas.